systemsvanguard/wisequotes/README.md

 # Wise Quotes

-Quotations from some of te world's leading thinkers.
+Quotations from some of the world's leading thinkers.
 Quotations to make you think.
 Built using **Angular.js**, HTML5, CSS, JavaScript, and FontAwesone icons.
 Filter the categories to find the quotations that interest you most.

 ![Wise Quotes](http://ryanhunter.org/portfolio/wisequotes/images/wisequotes.png)